ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 ## H1 + H2

-We plan to conduct a MANOVA with interpolated activity as a dependent variable, and the number of correct answers on the final test and the number of chosen intrusive distractors among incorrect answers.
+We plan to conduct a one-way MANOVA with interpolated activity as the independent variable, and the number of correct answers on the final test and the number of chosen intrusive distractors.
 We will perform this analysis only on the subset of participants not receiving feedback.

-Furthermore, to assess the importance of each dependent variable, since we expect our DVs to be correlated (which makes assessing their importance through univariate ANOVAs problematic), we will use Roy-Bargmann stepdown analysis, in which the highest-priority dependent variable is tested in univariate ANOVA (with appropriate alpha adjustment), and the remaining dependent variables are assessed separately each in ANCOVA, where the higher-priority dependent variables (e.g. the dependent variable considered causally prior) are entered as covariates (Tabachnick & Fidell, 2013).
+Furthermore, after conducting the omnibus analysis to assess the impact of interpolated activity on the combination of DVs, in order to assess the importance of each dependent variable, since we expect our DVs to be correlated (which makes assessing their importance through univariate ANOVAs problematic), we will use Roy-Bargmann stepdown analysis, in which the highest-priority dependent variable is tested in univariate ANOVA (with appropriate alpha adjustment), and the remaining dependent variables are assessed separately each in ANCOVA, where the higher-priority dependent variables (e.g. the dependent variable considered causally prior) are entered as covariates (Tabachnick & Fidell, 2013).

 According to our theoretical position, the dependent variable with higher priority in our study is the total number of correct answers a participant gives.
 Thus, if we obtain a significant omnibus test statistic